Lucky Lehrer: Early life

 Lucky credits his early music start to his mother, who died of cancer.
 "I quit guitar after 6 weeks and she let me try the drums.
 Years later, she said that all the racket in the house from hours of practicing drums never bothered her," Lucky remembers.
 Early birthdays were spent at venues like Shelly's Manne Hole watching Louie Bellson, or at the Brass Ring, where young Lucky got so close to his idol, Buddy Rich, he quipped "get outta here kid, you bother me."
 They visited jazz clubs until his mother died, such as Jaxx, Vibrato and La Ve Lee, where Lucky met his mentor, Los Angeles session drummer Joey Heredia.

 He attributes his innovative, syncopated style to his interpretation of jazz and Latin drumming in a crash collision with speed metal.
 Early inspirations include jazz legends Buddy Rich and Max Roach.
 Later influences involve Led Zeppelin drummer John Bonham, session and Flamenco drummer Joey Heredia, and teaching pioneer Murray Spivak.
+Alternative Press said his jazz influence gave the band a "liquid rhythmic pulse and vicious swing, even as he pushed them well past any land-speed records."